Checklist: buying a house or property

 Registering to bid

-Sale Ezy will perform an initial check of your ID, similar to that we undertake for vendors, with a third party and picture ID check.
+Sale Ezy will perform an initial check of your ID, similar to that we undertake for vendors.
 Have a scanned copy of your licence or passport ready before registering.
 You can even just take a picture on your phone and upload it.

 Conveyancer and solicitor details.

-You’ll need to enter your conveyancer or solicitor's details during registration o we know where to send sales advice if you are the successful bidder.
+You’ll need to enter your conveyancer or solicitor's details during registration so we know where to send sales advice if you are the successful bidder.